Atharvk01/test/README.md

 # test
-This is test repository for MLOPs act
+This is test repository for MlOpss lecture